chrisgrieser/nvim-various-textobjs/README.md

 ```

 ### Delete surrounding indentation
-Using the indentation textobject, you can also create custom indentation-related
+Using the indentation text object, you can also create custom indentation-related
 utilities.
 A common operation is to remove the line before and after an
 indentation.
 Take for example this case where you are removing the `foo`
 condition: